MoneyWise

 Context

-This project adhered to the design brief outlined in the ACM CHI 2025 Student Design Competition.
-Its objective was to contribute to one or more of the 17 United Nations Sustainable Development Goals.
-Specifically, the project focused on addressing the gender gap in financial literacy, aligning with Quality Education (Goal 4) and Gender Equality (Goal 5).
+This project was a uni project responding to the design brief in ACM CHI 2025 Student Design Competition.
+The goal was to design a solution that contributes to one or more of the 17 United Nations Sustainable Development Goals (SDGs).
+This project addresses the gender gap in financial literacy.

 Solution

-MoneyWise is a financial education app that provides personalised content tailored to users' life events and preferences, seamlessly integrating financial learning into their daily routines.
+A financial education app that provided personalised content tailored to users' life events and learning styles.

 Read ahead for my design process.